artefactual/archivematica-storage-service-docs/administrators.rst

 Fields:

 * **Size**: the maximum size allowed for this space.
-Set to 0 or leave blank for unlimited.
+Leave blank for unlimited.
 This field is optional.
 * **Path**: the absolute path to the Space on the local filesystem.
 * **Staging path**: the absolute path to a staging area.
 Must be UNIX filesystem compatible and preferably will be located on the same filesystem as the path.